c-hut/go-outdoors/README.md

 - [Markdown Guide](https://www.markdownguide.org/cheat-sheet) was used for writing the README.md file.

-- [Am I Responsive?](https://ui.dev/amiresponsive) was used for the opening screenshot.
+- [Am I Responsive?](https://ui.dev/amiresponsive) was used to generate the opening screenshot.